 Asnières-sur-Seine: Splash

-This restaurant in the Bistrots Pas Parisiens group, located in Asnières-sur-Seine in the 92 area, features an outdoor swimming pool and offers Mediterranean dishes and grilled food.
-It also has a spacious terrace, perfect for large groups, with several different atmospheres.
-It’s the perfect place to feel like you’re still on vacation.
-On the program: a peninsula that really feels like a beach hut, with cocktails (with or without alcohol – between 10 € and 18 €), wood-fired grilled dishes (between 26 € and 59.50 €), and gourmet desserts (12 €).
+This restaurant, part of the Bistrots Pas Parisiens group and located in Asnières-sur-Seine in the 92 area, features an outdoor swimming pool and offers Mediterranean dishes and grilled food.
+It also provides a spacious terrace, perfect for large groups, with several different vibes.
+It’s the ideal place to feel like you’re still on vacation.
+On the menu: a peninsula with a real beach hut feel, featuring cocktails (with or without alcohol – between 10 € and 18 €), wood-fired grilled dishes (between 26 € and 59,50 €) and gourmet desserts (12 €).

 Tested in 2024 - Invitation